theo-armour/agenda/1-notes.md

 ???

-m

-W
+Explicit Honesty.
+Never lie if asked if something is true. but if not asked, make no guarantees

+Nora?
 45th artist I need to do it collective co-op okay

 Use those arms and hands at night to testiculate for fun and get some exercise and move those bones